Introduction to MariaDB boolean

 Output:

-The above table creates a Boolean column with Boolean values to be stored along with some other related table columns in the MariaDB table named Task_Completed.
-But we will view the table definition using the DESCRIBE TABLE keyword command; then it will show the column data type as TINYINT(1) even when defined the column as BOOLEAN type.
+The above table creates a Boolean column with Boolean values to be stored along with other related table columns in the MariaDB table named Task_Completed.
+But we will view the table definition using the DESCRIBE TABLE keyword command; then it will show the column data type as TINYINT(1) even when defined the column is BOOLEAN type.

 So, let us have a look at the query executed as: